cristianrz/utils/profileinit/README.md

-# profileinit
+# userinit

 NetBSD-style service manager for small environments.

-`profileinit` allows service management in places where:
+`userinit` allows service management in places where:

 * can't use native `init` (e.g. `chroot`)
 * native `init` is a pain (e.g. `systemd`, Windows)